rungsini/rungsini-portfolio/README.md

 | Area            | 0.000310    | 0.0001361      | 2.277237  | 0.0236  |
 | No. of Hospital | 0.100957    | 0.0278067      | 3.630665  | 0.0003  |

-From the table, it can be observed that if other factors remain constant, an increase in area by 1 square kilometer will result in an increase of 0.000310 √people in the number of patients.
-Similarly, an increase in the number of hospitals by 1 will lead to an increase of 0.100957 √people in the number of patients.
-Additionally, if we want to predict the number of patients in March, it will increase from January of the year 2560 (intercept) by 0.450990 √people.
-Based on this table, a suitable model can be constructed.
+Based on the table, we can see the coefficients for each variable and their corresponding p-values.
+For example, an increase in the area by 1 square kilometer is associated with an increase of 0.000310 √people in the number of patients.
+Similarly, an increase in the number of hospitals by 1 is associated with an increase of 0.100957 √people in the number of patients.

 - **Appropriate Model for the Number of Dengue Hemorrhagic Fever Cases in Central Regions of Thailand:**

+The appropriate model for the number of dengue hemorrhagic fever cases in the central region of Thailand is provided as an equation, incorporating the variables Year, Month, Area, and Number of Hospitals.

 `√Ŷ = 1.246239 - 0.611631*D1 - 1.512549*D2 - 0.272062*D3 - 0.163333*M1 + 0.450990*M2 - 4.406418*M3 - 0.529713*M4 + 2.287857*M5 - 0.005708*M6 - 0.881540*M7  + 1.042274*M8 - 0.120981*M9 - 0.152349*M10 + 0.104366*M11 + 0.000310*X_Area + 0.100957*X_No. of Hospital`

-- **Example of Model Usage:** If we want to forecast the number of patients with Dengue Hemorrhagic Fever in June, 2561, with an area size of 1,568.737 square kilometers and 138 hospitals, the equation would be as follows:
+- **Example of Model Usage:** To make use of the model, an example is given where the number of patients in June 2561 is forecasted, assuming an area size of 1,568.737 square kilometers and 138 hospitals, the equation would be as follows:

 `√Ŷ = 1.246239 - 0.6116317(1) + 2.287857(1) + 0.000310(1,568.737) + 0.100957(138)`

-Therefore, the estimated number of Dengue Hemorrhagic Fever patients in the central region provinces is approximately equal to

 `Ŷ = "17.3408"²` = `300.7047` ≈ `301 individuals`

+By substituting the values into the equation, an estimated number of 301 individuals is obtained.

-- **For additional R code, please refer to the following GitHub repository:** [model_code.R](https://github.com/rungsini/rungsini-portfolio/blob/d27804ded75a89b8d5b13e542b8d01439916d6bb/model_code.R)
+- **For additional R code related to this analysis, you can refer to the following GitHub repository:** [model_code.R](https://github.com/rungsini/rungsini-portfolio/blob/d27804ded75a89b8d5b13e542b8d01439916d6bb/model_code.R)